davs3275/sbs/med/collier.md

-soul is but a vapour drawn off the blood, and the applause of little mortals insignificant; if the case stands thus, why not have patience till you are either extinguislied or removed ?
+soul is but a vapour drawn off the blood, and the applause of little mortals insignificant; if the case stands thus, why not have patience till you are either extinguished or removed ?
 And till that time comes, what is to be done ?
-The answer is easy: to worship the gods, and speak honourably of them ; to be bene- ficial to mankind ; to bear with them or avoid them
+The answer is easy: to worship the gods, and speak honourably of them ; to be beneficial to mankind ; to bear with them or avoid them ;
-;
 and lastly, to remember that whatever lies without the compass of your own flesh and breath is nothing